![]() |

 off-white housing.
 With this

-calculator Texas Instruments targeted a total new market - the hand-bag of
+calculator Texas Instruments targeted a new market - the hand-bag of

 modern women.
 A second attempt was made 13 years later again with the Nuance.

-The new color of the housing was used obviously used first with the Spirit of '76,
+The new color of the housing was obviously used first with the Spirit of '76,

-please read the serial number of this LADY 1200 carefully.
+please study the serial number of this LADY 1200 carefully.

 Dismantling